MicrosoftDocs/visualstudio-docs/docs/python/editing-python-code-in-visual-studio.md

 *Visual Studio 2017 version 15.7 and later.*

-"Type hints" in Python ([PEP 484](https://www.python.org/dev/peps/pep-0484/) (python.org) is a annotation syntax for functions and classes that allow you to indicate the types of arguments, return values, and class attributes.
+"Type hints" in Python 3.5+ ([PEP 484](https://www.python.org/dev/peps/pep-0484/) (python.org) is an annotation syntax for functions and classes that indicate the types of arguments, return values, and class attributes.
 IntelliSense displays type hints when you hover over functions calls, arguments, and variables that have those annotations.

 In the example below, the `Vector` class is declared as `List[float]`, and the `scale` function contains type hints for both its arguments and return value.
-Hovering over a call to that function shows the tyep hints:
+Hovering over a call to that function shows the type hints:

 ![Hovering over a function call to reveal type hints](media/code-editing-type-hints1.png)